 The story is well written, and the voice actors do a great job of bringing the characters to life, the entire game is done through the perspective of a single take.
 This means you see and experience everything as Kratos from beginning to end, no cuts, and no visible loading screens.
 The game is very cinematic, but without alienating the gameplay, it keeps the player engaged at all times and is one of the best ways I’ve seen a story told in a game.

 God of War looks graphically beautiful, but some of the facial animations seem stiff and awkward.
 The sound is also excellent, but the music stands above it, the musical scores are incredible and enhance the most intense scenes.

 The combat is very weighted, Kratos is not the most agile of warriors but is a complete powerhouse and you can feel it.
-Attacks feel solid and you can knock enemies off of ledges, into destructible objects, into each other and walls.
+Attacks feel solid and you can knock enemies off of ledges, into destructible objects, and into each other and walls.
 God Of War also has RPG elements where you gain XP and can craft new gear.
 You unlock a variety of abilities in the game and have a wide array of ways to dispatch your foes.

-Combat boils down to light and heavy attacks combos, throwing attacks, dodging, blocking, parrying and countering.
+Combat boils down to light and heavy attacks combos, throwing attacks, dodging, blocking, and parrying and countering.
 You can throw your axe and recall it back to you causing it to strike enemies with the initial throw, and on the way back.
 It makes you feel like Thor in a way, and the feeling of weight when recalling your axe never gets old.
-Without your axe in hand, you can also throw down with unarmed combat opening up an entire brand new set of combat moves.
+Without your axe in hand, you can also throw down with unarmed combat opening up an entire brand-new set of combat moves.

 Switching between these styles, clever use of throwing your axe and working with Atreus is key in combat.
 On higher difficulty settings, button mashing will not get you anywhere.